AlexanderMakarov/am-budget-view/README.md

   Supports all features native to app and Beancount reports.
   Own account number and currency deduced from fields below.
   Supported fields/headers (first row in file):
-  - Date - string with date of the transaction in `YYYY-MM-DD` format.
+  - `Date` - string with date of the transaction in `YYYY-MM-DD` format.
-  - FromAccount - string with account number of the sender.
+  - `FromAccount` - string with account number of the sender.
-  - ToAccount - string with account number of the receiver.
+  - `ToAccount` - string with account number of the receiver.
-  - IsExpense - boolean value, true if the transaction is an expense (i.e, 'FromAccount' is your account), false if it is an income (i.e, 'ToAccount' is your account).
+  - `IsExpense` - boolean value, true if the transaction is an expense (i.e, `FromAccount` is your account), false if it is an income (i.e, `ToAccount` is your account).
-  - Amount - string with dot and 2 digits precision (like "1,500.30" for
-     1500 dollars and 30 cents) with amount of the transaction.
+  - `Amount` - string with amount of the transaction in account currency, dot and 2 digits precision (like "1,500.30" for 1500 dollars and 30 cents).
-  - Details - string with details/comments of the transaction.
+  - `Details` - string with details/comments of the transaction (main source of categorization).
-  - AccountCurrency - 3 chars ISO code of the currency of the account.
+  - `AccountCurrency` - 3 chars ISO code of the account (card) currency.
-  - OriginCurrency - (optional) 3 chars ISO code of the currency of the transaction before conversion.
+  - `OriginCurrency` - (optional) 3 chars ISO code of the currency of the transaction before conversion.
-  - OriginCurrencyAmount - (optional) string with amount of the transaction in origin currency.
+  - `OriginCurrencyAmount` - (optional) string with amount of the transaction in origin currency.

 To add new bank support please create an issue in repository with example of file with transactions downloaded from the bank application and instructions how you got this file.
-File may have values changes to hide sensitive information but of same format/length/character set.
+File may have corrections to hide sensitive information but of the same format/length/character set as original file.

 # How to use